Configure audit logging in YSQL

 To enable audit logging, first configure audit logging for the cluster.
 This is done in one of the following ways:

-• At database startup.
+• At cluster startup.

 Use the --ysql_pg_conf_csv YB-TServer flag.